foreverstupid/Lang/doc/Lang.md

 ### Lambdas

 All functions in Lang are lambdas.
 You can give them names by assignment to some variable.
 Lambda return value is the value of its body expression.
 Any lambda takes values (maybe none of them) as its input parameters.
 As far as variable itself can be a value, you can pass a variable without dereferencing, that is similar to passing arguments by the reference in C++.
-Lambda parameters and local variables hide any outer variables of the same name in the outer scope.
+Lambda parameters hide any outer variables of the same name in the outer scope (see more in the [variable visibility](#variable-visibility) section).

 ### Buil-in functions